sericks007/Sally-Luvs-GitHub/Luke.md

 Luke is **awesome**!

 - He had red hair
-- He has blue eyes
+- He has blue/green eyes
 - He is short, but tall on personality

 ![Luke is cute](MakingFunnySounds.jpg)